 Associate Director, Boston Claude D. Pepper Older Americans Independence Center

-Professor of Nutrition at the Friedman School of Nutrition Science and Policy
+Professor of Nutrition, Tufts University Friedman School of Nutrition Science and Policy

-Professor of Medicine at Tufts University School of Medicine
+Professor of Medicine Tufts University School of Medicine

 Dr. Fielding is an internationally known researcher who studies the underlying mechanisms contributing to the age-associated decline in skeletal muscle mass, the resultant impact on function, and the potential role of exercise and physical activity on attenuating this process.
 Dr. Fielding has a strong record of NIH funding and oversaw the development of the interventions for the LIFE (Lifestyle Interventions for Elders) Pilot study and served as the Chair of the LIFE Intervention and Operations Committee.
 He also is a co-investigator and chair of the Body Composition Analysis committee for the NIA-funded “Calerie” trial.